 Afrikaans, Albanian, Amharic, Arabic, Armenian, Azeri, Basque, Belarusian, Bulgarian, Catalan, Chinese (Simplified & Taiwan), Croatian, Czech, Danish, Dutch, English, Estonian, Farsi, Finnish, French, Galician, Georgian, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Javanese, Kannada, Kazakh, Khmer, Korean, Kurdish, Kyrgyz, Lao, Latvian, Lithuanian, Macedonian Malay (Brunei Darussalam & Malaysia), Malayalam, Maltese, Marathi, Mongolian, Nepali, Norwegian, Polish, Portuguese, Punjabi, Romanian, Russian, Serbian, Sinhalese, Slovak, Slovenian, Spanish, Swahili, Swedish, Tagalog, Tajik, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, Uzbek, and Vietnamese.

-BERT Update – October 22, 2019
+BERT Update – 22 October 2019

 The Bert Update was considered one of the biggest upgrades for the algorithm and it was called the biggest update to Google Search in over 5 years.
 BERT is a natural language processing mode model or NLP.
-It is designed to help Google interpret natural language searches better, providing better answers to queries after fully understanding context.
+It is designed to help Google interpret natural language searches better, providing better answers to queries after fully understanding the context.

 Google claimed this update would impact featured snippets as well as search rankings.
 They also estimated it would be used for around 10% of U.S. English searches.

-Broad Core Algorithm Update – September 24, 2019
+Broad Core Algorithm Update – 24 September 2019

-Site Diversity Update – June 6, 2019
+Site Diversity Update – 6 June 2019

-This was pre announced by Google to try and help situations where a site may have had more than two organic listings.
+This was pre-announced by Google to try and help situations where a site may have had more than two organic listings.
 While marginally improving SERPS with 3-5 duplicate sites, it didn’t have an overly large impact.

-Core Update – June 3, 2019
+Core Update – 3 June 2019

-Indexing Bugs – May 23, 2019
+Indexing Bugs – 23 May 2019

 Announcing indexing bugs that would occur two days in a row, Google reported the first bug was preventing new content from being properly indexed.